European projects on media and migration forge new ties

 - Conservative and right-wing populist parties have had a major influence on the debate on migration-related issues.

 - Social media, fake news and “hate speech” have also had a strong impact on these debates.

 - The voices of people directly affected by the debates, such as immigrants, refugees and representatives of minorities are seldom heard.

-All participants agreed that it would be worthwhile to promote a closer cooperation.
-To this end they developed several ideas that the MEDIENDIENST INTEGRATION would like to see through – among others the exchange of data and national surveys, the opportunity to coordinate international research-projects and to visit different projects in other European countries.
+All participants agreed that it would be worthwhile to promote closer cooperation.
+To this end, they developed several ideas that the MEDIENDIENST INTEGRATION would like to see through – among others the exchange of data and national surveys, the opportunity to coordinate international research projects and to visit different projects in other European countries.